A Big Test of Social Media Buttons

 One of the problems of AddToAny buttons was its performance.
 Apparently the buttons are not loaded asynchronously and made 16 requests and loaded around 400KB before the document complete event.

-The buttons cannot hide zeroes (in this case really big ones) and for some reason, only standard Google buttons are displayed which don’t make them look consistent.
+The social media buttons cannot hide zeroes (in this case really big ones) and for some reason, only standard Google buttons are displayed which don’t make them look consistent.

 AddToAny itself sets only 1 cookie (2 others come from Google) and the WP Admin is a standard one with clear options.